 4. Direction of the Sun

-The sun’s direction for the jade plant is crucial in determining the best location for them, and knowing which way the home faces will aid in determining the best location for the jade plant.
+The sun’s direction of the Jade plant is crucial in determining the best location for them, and knowing which way the home faces will aid in determining the best location for the Jade plant.

 Methods to Check if your Jade Plant is Getting Enough Sunlight

-There are two methods, in general, used to find out if your jade plant is getting enough sunlight.
+In general, two methods are used to determine if your Jade plant is getting enough sunlight or light requirement.
 You can find them below.

 1. Using a Lux Meter

-- Place a lux meter in front of where you have panted your jade plant.
+- Place a lux meter in front of where you have planted your Jade plant.

-- If the value in meter reading is anything above 8000 lux, then it means your jade plant is getting adequate light.
+- If the value in the meter reading is above 8000 lux, then your Jade plant is getting adequate light.

 2. Hand Shadow Test

-- If the shadow is hazy, it points towards your jade plant getting medium light.
+- If the shadow is hazy, it points toward your Jade plant getting medium light.

-- And if the shadow is clear, it points towards your jade plant getting high light.
+- And if the shadow is clear, it points towards your Jade plant getting excess light.